CaramelInvestor/sorting_algorithms/README.md

 -Write in the file 1-O, the big O notations of the time complexity of the Insertion sort algorithm, with 1 notation per line:

+*in the best case
+*in the average case
+*in the worst case

 Authors
 CaramelInvestor